SnowyMouse/invader/README.md

   -a --all                     Only match if tags are in all inputs -c --class                   Add a tag class to check.
 If no tag classes are
                                specified, all tag classes will be checked.
+  -C --by-class <path-type>    Compare tags against tags of the same class
+                               rather than the same path.
+Using "any" ignores paths completely (useful when both inputs are different) while "different" only checks tags
-  -f --functional              Precompile the tags before comparison to check
-                               for only functional differences.
+                               with different paths (useful when both inputs are the same).
+Can be: any or different -f --functional              Precompile the tags before comparison to check for only functional differences.
   -h --help                    Show this list of options.